asift91/Manual_Migration/option2.md

 	```

-  -  **Download and install AzCopy**
+  -  **Download and install Az Copy**
-		- Execute the below commands to install AzCopy
+		- Execute the below commands to install Az Copy

 			```